 12) Portable Cocktail Tools Kit

 Finally, if you can’t tell from reading the rest of this post, I often find myself making drinks on vacation or at friend’s houses.

 I used to load up all of my cocktail tools in a big ziplock, and truck them to wherever I was going, inevitably losing something along the way.

 I finally picked up a second portable cocktail kit to take with me when I need to make drinks elsewhere.
 This one listed below is actually much nicer than mine, but has just about everything you could want.

-Finally, Want to Getting Your Cocktail Tools Easier?
+Finally, Want to Make Getting Your Cocktail Tools Easier?